bautimarsico/number-theory/README.md

 # number-theory
-Investigation about prime numbers and highest composite numbers sets
+Investigation about prime numbers and highly composite numbers sets